Sebelino/DD2424-project/tools/README.md

 ## Create VM

-Create a VM instance in the zone you selected above:
+Create a dedicated L4-GPU VM instance in the zone you selected above:

 ```bash
 ./deploy-vm.sh L4